MarcosBL/summernote-floats-bs/README.md

 			['imagesize', ['imageSize100', 'imageSize50', 'imageSize25']],
 			/* ['float', ['floatLeft', 'floatRight', 'floatNone']], */
-			/* Those are the old regular float buttons */ ['floatBS', ['floatBSLeft', 'floatBSRight', 'floatBSNone']],
+			/* Those are the old regular float buttons */ ['floatBS', ['floatBSLeft', 'floatBSNone', 'floatBSRight']],
-			/* Those come from the BS plugin, you can even keep both! */ ['remove', ['removeMedia']],
+			/* Those come from the BS plugin, in any order, you can even keep both! */ ['remove', ['removeMedia']],
 			],
 		}